data-preservation-programs/singularity/docs/cli-reference/datasource/add/local.md

       Normally the local backend declares itself as case insensitive on Windows/macOS and case sensitive for everything else.
 Use this flag to override the default choice.

-   --local-links
-      Translate symlinks to/from regular files with a '.rclonelink' extension.

-   --local-skip-links
-      Don't warn about skipped symlinks.

-      This flag disables warning messages on skipped symlinks or junction points, as you explicitly acknowledge that they should be skipped.

    --local-no-check-updated
       Don't check to see if the files change during upload.